dapetcu21/hat/README.md

 ### The "unfucker"

-There's an issue in the Metrological SDK where using `//` inside a string truncates the string and results in a syntax error.
+There's an issue in the Metrological SDK (more likely in the compiler/minifier, not SDK itself) where using `//` inside a string truncates the string and results in a syntax error.
 We built a workaround for this:

 ```bash
 UNFUCK=1 webpack